How to Collect Comic Books

 Opposite argument might occur by buyers.

-There are companies who provide grading service.
+There are companies who provide grading services.

 This service comes at a cost, both time and money.
 At the end of the process, the comic book is graded and delivered back to its owner.